Wahoo Fitness ELEMNT Rival – beefs up running power

 At some point, RIVAL syncs across your running power zones and you get the relevant zone info as you run.
 When your workout is finished there is no power data in the workout summary on the watch.
 However, on the app you absolutely do get a power chart, time & %age in Zone, RSS, Average Power, Form Power, Running Effectiveness, Air Power and Avg Leg Spring Stiffness.
 Nice!
 And more info that I personally need.

 From an ‘admin’ perspective, you can see your running power zones/CP on the Wahoo app but you can’t edit them as they are tied to Power Center.
-I suppose that’s great as it ensure everything is in sync and, in any case, I trust Stryd’s power zones to be correct.
+I suppose that’s great as it ensures everything is in sync and, in any case, I trust Stryd’s power zones to be correct.

 One of the awesome things for me with Wahoo is that they automatically create FIT files in dropbox which really helps me manage and re-use my data.
 Even better, as of today, the FIT files have all the Stryd metrics as developer fields, power as native power, and there’s even a strange field (image above) called ‘Glucose’…hmmm (Wahoo is an investor in Supersapiens)

-I seem to remember previously being able to sync structured workouts from TP that had power targets?
+I seem to remember previously being able to sync structured workouts from TP that had power targets.
 Either way, you can do that now too.

 OK, I get that most of you are probably happy with this update.
 I mostly am.